-John, surnamed the Baptist…was a good man, who bade the Jews practice virtue, be just one to another and pious toward God, and come together in baptism.
-He taught that baptism was acceptable to God provided that they underwent it not to procure remission of certain sins, but for the purification of the body, if the soul had already been purified by righteousness…Herod feared that his persuasive power over men, being so great, might lead to a rising…So he thought it much better to seize him and kill him before he caused any tumult, than to have to repent of falling into such trouble later on, after a revolt had taken place.
-Because of this suspicion of Herod, John was sent in chains to Machaerus, the fortress which we mentioned above, and there put to death.
+John, surnamed the Baptist,... was a good man, who bade the Jews practice virtue, be just one to another and pious toward God, and come together in baptism.
+He taught that baptism was acceptable to God provided that they underwent it not to procure remission of certain sins, but for the purification of the body, if the soul had already been purified by righteousness.…Herod feared that his persuasive power over men, being so great, might lead to a rising.…So he thought it much better to seize him and kill him before he caused any tumult, than to have to repent of falling into such trouble later on, after a revolt had taken place.
+Because of this suspicion of Herod, John was sent in chains to Machaerus, the fortress which we mentioned above, and there put to death.4

-Besides John the Baptist, Josephus mentions Christ in one “hotly-contested passage” of his Antiquities called the Testimonium Flavianum:
+Besides John the Baptist, Josephus mentions Jesus in one “hotly-contested passage”5 of his Antiquities called the Testimonium Flavianum:

-This passage used to be considered proof positive that Josephus knew about Jesus; then scholars found its language about Jesus to be problematic—Josephus was not a Christian, after all.
-Later scholars attempted to synthesize these disparate readings by understanding the passage as fundamentally authentic, since it shares stylistic and syntactic similarities with the rest of Josephus’ writings, even though it shows signs of Christian interpolation.
-(So, when Josephus calls Jesus the “Christ [which means Messiah],” the uncorrupted text originally would have said “the so-called Christ.”)
+This passage used to be considered proof positive that Josephus knew about Jesus, but later some scholars questioned its authenticity – Josephus was not a Christian, after all.
+Many scholars now understand the passage to be fundamentally authentic, with some Christian interpolation.
+(When Josephus calls Jesus the “Christ [which means Messiah],” the uninterpolated text originally would have said “the so-called Christ.”)

-Regardless, scholars generally agree that Josephus affirmed Christ’s existence.
+So scholars now generally agree that Josephus affirmed Christ’s existence.
 This is a crucial distinction.
-Believing in Christ’s claim to divinity is not essential to believe, at the very least, that he existed.
+Believing in Christ’s claim to divinity is not essential to believe, but at the very least, that he existed.

 Josephus mentions Jesus once more in a passage scholars uniformly accept as authentic and uncorrupted:

-But the younger Ananus... assembled a council of judges, and brought before it the brother of Jesus the so-called Christ, whose name was James, together with some others, and having accused them as law-breakers, he delivered them over to be stoned.
+But the younger Ananus... assembled a council of judges, and brought before it the brother of Jesus the so-called Christ, whose name was James, together with some others, and having accused them as law-breakers, he delivered them over to be stoned.7

-Even the Talmud mentions Christ on several occasions, albeit disparagingly.
-The rabbis whose sayings constituted the Talmud were spiritual descendants of the Pharisees, whom Jesus alienated and argued with in his lifetime.
-These men would have had every reason to give him a bad name (their usual joke is that he was an illegitimate son).
-But nowhere do they question the reality of his existence.
+Even the Talmud mentions Jesus on several occasions, albeit disparagingly.
+The rabbis whose conversations formed the Talmud were spiritual descendants of the Pharisees, with whom Jesus regularly interacted and debated with in his lifetime.
+These men, often being corrected by Jesus, would have had every reason to give him a bad name (their usual claim is that he was an illegitimate son of a Jewish woman who was violated by a Roman soldier).
+But, once again, nowhere do they question the validity of his existence.

-Some writers may toy with the fancy of a ‘Christ-myth’, but they do not do so on the ground of historical evidence.
+Some writers may toy with the fancy of a "Christ-myth," but they do not do so on the ground of historical evidence.
 The historicity of Christ is as axiomatic for an unbiased historian as the historicity of Julius Caesar.
-It is not historians who propagate the ‘Christ-myth’ theories.
+It is not historians who propagate the "Christ-myth" theories.8

-Some people are under the impression that the Bible is a hodgepodge of chauvinistic national myths and folktales, or that the New Testament is a conspiracy among deluded fishermen.
-Prominent atheists from our era (Richard Dawkins, Christopher Hitchens) have done much to militate against the legitimacy of the New Testament and create this false impression.
+Some people are under the impression that the Bible is a hodgepodge of chauvinistic national myths and folktales, or that the New Testament is a conspiracy posed by deluded, uneducated fishermen.
+Prominent atheists from our era (Richard Dawkins, Christopher Hitchens) have done much to militate against the legitimacy of the New Testament and call Jesus' existence into question.

 Scholars, however, take a more measured view.
-While only some are “evangelical” (including the writer of this article)—which includes belief in the New Testament as divine revelation – even those who are not tend to affirm the validity and usefulness of the Gospels as records of the life of Christ.
-At the very least, they figure that the Gospels are originally based on an oral tradition of the sayings and doings of a man called Jesus.
+While only some are evangelical – which includes belief in the New Testament as divine revelation – even those who do not tend to affirm the validity and usefulness of the Gospels, at the very least figure that the Gospels are originally based on an oral tradition of the sayings and doings of a man called Jesus.

-Various seeming discrepancies become apparent when reading these accounts.
+Various seeming discrepancies between them become apparent when reading these accounts.
 Mark is much shorter than the others.
-John’s simple, arresting tone and setting of Jesus’ ministry chiefly in Jerusalem are different from the other Gospels, whose narratives are centered around Galilee and adopt a more straightforward descriptive tone.
+John’s simple, arresting tone and setting of Jesus’ ministry chiefly in Jerusalem are different from the other Gospels, whose narratives are centered around Galilee and adopt a more straightforward, descriptive tone.